sebastianbreit/LLM_generative_agents/README.md

 The use of different action verbs (buy/forge/sell/trade) resulted in no difference.

 Based on these results, we defined our memory to simply include the available items without any actions associated with them.
-Using this implementation in the **transaction_showcase** notebook, we see that the transaction module can correctly determine, whether or not it should approve or reject a request and prepend the prompt to the language model with the appropriate prefix.
+Using this implementation in the ``transaction_showcase.ipynb`` notebook, we see that the transaction module can correctly determine, whether or not it should approve or reject a request and prepend the prompt to the language model with the appropriate prefix.
 While adding the correct prefix was generally successful, the language model followed that instruction mainly only for the first sentence that we restricted.
 Any sentence afterward seemed already less restricted, resulting in inconsistent and contradictory statements.
 A possible explanation for this behavior could be that we used a basic language model that was not finetuned with reinforcement learning to be helpful and follow instructions.
 Due to limited local hardware, we were not able to compare this behavior against a larger and better fine-tuned model.